QuineDot/rust-learning/src/dont-hide.md

 is to check these lints.
 If you have not enabled the lints and are getting errors in your own code, try enabling the lints.
 For every place that errors, take a moment to pause and consider what is going on with the lifetimes.
-Sometimes there's only one possibility and you will just need to make a trivial change:
+Sometimes there's only one possibility and you will just need to make a trivial change to appease the lint:
 ```diff
 -    fn new(s: &str) -> Foo {
 +    fn new(s: &str) -> Foo<'_> {